mohaps/Sudoku/README.md

-# Sudoku
+# Sudoku Solver (C++)
 A C++ Sudoku Solver with no dependencies.
-Implemented using C++20.
 Weekend hack and programming practice.
 Solves the sudoku puzzle via Depth First Search / Backtracking.

 ## Algorithm
 * create a queue of all empty cells in the board as candidates